+• Gov't presents new map after UN approved expansion of maritime space limits

+Buenos Aires Herald website, 28 March 2016

-Finally, the story in the Buenos Aires Herald, "Gov't presents new map after UN approved expansion of maritime space limits", makes it absolutely clear that COPLA and the Argentine Foreign Ministry were presenting a mistaken account of the Commission's recommendation.
-The Herald included the following map beside its story, without any hint that the shelf around the islands and in Antarctica had not been endorsed.[44]
+These stories make it absolutely clear that COPLA and the Argentine Foreign Ministry were presenting a mistaken account of the Commission's recommendation.
+On 28 March La Nación and Clarin each presented the COPLA map, used at the Foreign Ministry press conference, with a heading that unambiguously implied the full submission had been approved by the CLCS.
+Similarly, the Herald included the following map, taken from the Executive Summary of the submission, without any hint that the shelf around the islands and in Antarctica had not been endorsed.[44]

-Source: Buenos Aires Herald, 28 March 2016 Gov't presents new map after UN approved expansion ....
+Source: Buenos Aires Herald, 28 March 2016 Gov't presents new map after UN approved expansion ...

-Given the incorrect presentation at the Foreign Ministry press conference, is not surprising that the media in Argentina, followed by the media in Britain, produced headlines claiming the United Nations had endorsed Argentina's claim to sovereignty over the Falkland Islands.
+Given the incorrect presentation at the Foreign Ministry press conference and the false stories in the Argentine media, it is not surprising the British media also produced headlines falsely asserting the United Nations had endorsed Argentina's claim to sovereignty over the Falkland Islands.

-• Commission's ruling on Falkland Islands dismissed by UK UN commission says Argentinian maritime territory should be expanded to include disputed territory and beyond The Guardian website, 29 March 2016 12.38 BST
+• Commission's ruling on Falkland Islands dismissed by UK UN commission says Argentine maritime territory should be expanded to include disputed territory and beyond The Guardian website, 29 March 2016 12.38 BST